-The project’s architects are SmithGroupJJR and construction is the Whiting-Turner Contracting Company.
-This project is funded by the state of Maryland, Anne Arundel County and Anne Arundel Community College.
+The project’s architects are SmithGroupJJR.
+The Whiting-Turner Contracting Company is the construction manager.
+This project is funded by the state of Maryland and Anne Arundel County.

 AACC is working toward gaining LEED® Silver certification – a rating on the environmental friendliness of the building from the U.S. Green Building Council.
 LEED certification means healthier, more productive places, reduced stress on the environment by encouraging energy- and resource-efficient buildings, and savings from increased building value, higher lease rates and decreased utility costs.